CAMDEN COUNTY HEALTH SERVICES CENTER

 17. Minor Fractures

-6. Where a participant is required by his/her doctor to undergo diagnostic tests prior to surgery being performed, to be considered a covered benefit under the Board's self-insured health benefits program, such pre-admission testing must be performed- on an out-patient basis unless the participant 's doctor certifies in advance to the program's administrator, and in writing, that special medical circumstances require that the procedure be performed in a hospital.
+ARTICLE VI cont'd 6.
+Where a participant is required by his/her doctor to undergo diagnostic tests prior to surgery being performed, to be considered a covered benefit under the County's self-insured health benefits program, such pre-admission testing must be performed on an outpatient basis unless the participant's doctor certifies in advance to the program's Administrator, and in writing, that special medical circumstances require that the procedure be performed in a hospital.

-- Participants in the Board's self-insured health benefit program are encouraged to carefully review all bills they receive for covered benefits under the program.
-If a participant discovers an error in a bill submitted to the Administrator for payment under the program, which results in an overcharge to the Board, the participant shall either advise the Administrator in writing of the error in question or contact the provider directly and have the bill corrected.
-Upon the submission of acceptable written documentation, the participant shall be entitled to a refund of fifty percent (50%) of the amount saved as a result of the correction of the error, up to a maximum of $100.00 per bill.
+8. Participants in the County's self-insured health benefits program are encouraged to carefully review all bills they receive for covered benefits under the program.
+If a participant discovers an error in a bill submitted to the Administrator for payment under the program, which results in an overcharge to the County, the participant shall either advise the Administrator in writing of the error in question or contact the provider directly and have the bill corrected.
+Upon the submission of acceptable written documentation, the participant shall be entitled to a refund of fifty percent (50%) of the amount saved as a result of the correction of the error, up to a maximum of $100 per bill.

-9. When any payment is made under the Board’s self-insured health benefits program, the Board shall be subrogated to all the rights of recovery of the participants against any third party.
+9. When any payment is made under the County's self-insured health benefits program, the County shall be subrogated to all rights of recovery of the participant against any third party.
 Participants will be required to enter into subrogation agreements to this effect as appropriate.

 Years of Employment Percentage of Co-Pay